-Learning outcomes
+Learning outcomes s

 Assessment 1 2 3 4

 Laboratory practical assessments ✓ ✓ ✓ ✓

+Design Log ✓ ✓

-Lab exam ✓ ✓
+Online Participation ✓ ✓

 COURSE RESOURCES

 Prescribed textbook

 This course has no specific recommended text.
 As it heavily relies on the technical knowledge of other courses, the textbooks of those subjects and their course notes are recommended resources for the students.